 Yes!
 The Career Services Center has resources available to assist you in writing your resume.
 Once you have developed your resume, it is recommended you make an appointment with the Career Services Staff to get help with your resume.
-To set up an appointment, go to: http://www.ttuhsc.edu/son/career (Students at regional campuses and onliune students may rquest an appointment but need to indicate they need a web (ZoomTM) meeting
+Students at regional campuses and online students may email their resumes and cover letters to the Career Services Center staff to receive feedback.
+To set up an appointment or contact someone in the Career Services Center, go to www. ttuhsc.edu/son/career